JiajieLi7012/ETH-Computer-Vision-Course-FS2023/README.md

 # ETH-Computer-Vision-Course-FS2023

 This repo contains all my code and reports to the six mini-projects of the FS2023 Computer Vision Course at ETH.
+FYI, I obtained full marks on all these projects.

 ----